Newly qualified doctors face ‘recurring cycle of debt’, BMA warns

 This leads to a £3,674 drop in funding on average, according to the BMA.

-Sophie Mitchell, deputy co-chair (finance) of the BMA’s medical students’ committee, said: “A lot of people are using these loans in previous years to either pay their rent and to live off.
+Sophie Mitchell, deputy co-chair (finance) of the BMA’s medical students’ committee, told the PA news agency: “A lot of people are using these loans in previous years to either pay their rent and to live off.

 “Losing out on a significant portion of that is meaning that students are struggling.